aVeryStrangeLoop/aVeryStrangeLoop.github.io/prog.md

 [Cellular Potts Repository link](https://github.com/aVeryStrangeLoop/cellular_potts_model)

 ### OptAgentNet (Python)
-This program was written as a part of a project for the game theory course at IISc.
-It simulates a group of agents on a two dimensional grid.
-The bandits can execute a series of instructions to receive resources from the environment or share it with neighbours.
-There is a global utility function that determines the utility of the agent based on its set of resources.
-In the project we showed that certain kinds of utility functions improve the extent of sharing when social welfare in the system is maximised.
+OptAgentNet simulates a decentralised network of agents on a 2-Dimensional grid.
+These agents can perform tasks in context of an environmental "utility function" to generate fitness for the entire network.
+A genetic algorithm optimizes this network to find the optimal state given a utility function.
+These agents are also capable of communicating with each other and sharing the resources they obtain by performing tasks.
 (Written with [Preetham Venkatesh](https://prvenkatesh.wordpress.com))

 [Repository link](https://github.com/aVeryStrangeLoop/opt-agent-net)